Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

 procedures are correctly documented and demonstrate compliance with legal, quality, and regulatory requirements including electronic signatures in compliance.

-## Policy and Procedure Specific Actions
-This section describe actions related to the policy and procedure use case.
+This section describes actions related to the policy and procedure use case.

 ### Power Promote
 Advance a document to the next lifecycle status by inputting the current logged in user's credentials.
 For example: